 First 8 week vaccine, deworming and full vet check-up

-An old toy (smells like momma) and a new toy
+An old toy and blanket (smells like momma) and a new toy

 Previous Intrigue Litters

 Grand Ch Intrigue's Madeira Trojan Moon, CGC TDI HIC RN ET Fch SC TT

 Ch Intrigue's Madeira Amazn Aladdin, CGC TDI TT ET RE CD Fch SC HIC VC

 March and November 2006: Gemini X Seger

 Ch Intrigue's Atticus by Seger, CGC SC RN Fch

 Ch Intrigue Epic Journey, MC RN ET CGC TT Fch